 - Overhead storage was much the same as the A330.
 If you’re in the economy cabin it always pays to get on early so you’re not the dumb schmuck asking for some place to put your bag when the overhead bins are full.

-- The business class was surprisingly half empty and to be honest it’s much the same as the Airbus A330 Business Suite 1-2-1 format.
+- The business class was surprisingly half empty and to be honest it’s much the same as the QANTAS A330 Business Suite 1-2-1 format.
 It does feel like QANTAS have upped the privacy for each seat which is a welcome addition.

 - The much larger windows make the window seat all the more important to grab and improved cabin pressure ensures you feel more refreshed after the flight – yes, even after one hour.